|Title:||Simple Repository API|

 There are many implementations of a Python package repository and many tools that consume them.
 Of these, the canonical implementation that defines what the "simple" repository API looks like is the implementation that powers PyPI.
 This document will specify that API, documenting what the correct behavior for any implementation of the simple repository API.

-A repository that implements the simple API is defined by its base url, this is the top level URL that all additional URLS are below.
-The API is named the "simple" repository due to fact that PyPI's base URL is https://pypi.python.org/simple/ .
+A repository that implements the simple API is defined by its base URL, this is the top level URL that all additional URLs are below.
+The API is named the "simple" repository due to the fact that PyPI's base URL is https://pypi.org/simple/.

-All subsequent URLs in this document will be relative to this base URL (so given PyPI's URL, an URL of /foo/ would be https://pypi.python.org/simple/foo/ .
+All subsequent URLs in this document will be relative to this base URL (so given PyPI's URL, a URL of /foo/ would be https://pypi.org/simple/foo/.

-Within a repository, the root URL ( / ) MUST be a valid HTML5 page with a single anchor element per project in the repository.
-The text of the anchor tag MUST be the normalized name of the project and the href attribute MUST link to the URL for that particular project.
+Within a repository, the root URL (/ for this PEP which represents the base URL) MUST be a valid HTML5 page with a single anchor element per project in the repository.
+The text of the anchor tag MUST be the name of the project and the href attribute MUST link to the URL for that particular project.
 As an example:

 <!DOCTYPE html> <html> <body> <a href="/frob/">frob</a> <a href="/spamspamspam/">spamspamspam</a> </body> </html>